jrkruser/COVID_comorbidities/README.md

 ## Project Overview

-In this project, we analyze:
+In this project, we:
+- Manage OMOP data in a PostgreSQL database
+- Build and retrieve customized views of relevant data
-- The demographic structure of COVID-19 patients.
+- Explore demographic structure of COVID-19 patients.
-- Common comorbidities and their distribution across different age groups.
+- Analyze common comorbidities and their distribution across different age groups.
-- Differences in the prevalence of comorbidities between survivors and non-survivors.
+- Ivestigate differences in the prevalence of comorbidities between survivors and non-survivors.
-- Statistically significant relationships between comorbidities and death using the Chi-Square test.
+- Determine statistically significant relationships between comorbidities and death using the Chi-Square test.

 This is a work in progress, and the analysis will continue to evolve as more insights are discovered.